eternalklaus/KAIST-albabot/README.md

 <br>

-`KAIST-albabot` needs telegram bot API, and telegram @BotFather will provide it.
+`KAIST-albabot` needs telegram bot API, and telegram `@BotFather` will provide it.
 If you're not familiar with telegram bot, see [here](https://core.telegram.org/bots/api).

 <br>

 # Getting started

-`kaist-albabot.py` needs bot API number.
-Fill it up manually.
+As I mentioned above, `kaist-albabot.py` needs bot API number.
+Fill it to the blank space of *line 86 in kaist_albabot.py* manually.
 After that, add kaist-albabot.py to crontab.

     $ crontab -e